ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Express.js is often the go-to framework for building web applications in Node.js.
 It’s lightweight, unopinionated, and incredibly flexible…</blockquote>

 <h3>4.
-Angular Performance Optimization Techniques You Haven’t Tried Yet - <a href="https://medium.com/@krativarshney7/angular-performance-optimization-techniques-you-havent-tried-yet-6d8d35359bbe" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boosting RAG Accuracy-Part3: The Role of Dashboards to visualize and compare the experiments - <a href="https://medium.com/@manthapavankumar11/boosting-rag-accuracy-part3-the-role-of-dashboards-to-visualize-and-compare-the-experiments-03a68a2e4504" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krati Varshney`**
+✍️ **posted by `M K Pavan Kumar`**

-<blockquote>When I first started working with Angular five years ago, I was immediately drawn to its robust architecture and comprehensive tooling…</blockquote>
+<blockquote>This is the part 3 of the series where in part 1 we have studied how can we finetune an embedding model using a pretrained model with the…</blockquote>

 <h3>5.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>